São Tomé and Principe Travel Advice

 Avoid isolated areas after dark, especially beach fronts and beaches.

 Respect local laws and customs when visiting, note that Sao Tomé & Principe decriminalised same-sex sexual relations following their acceptance of the United Nations Universal Periodic Review (UPR) recommendations, however local feelings may still not feel this way.
 It is advised that you act discretely during your visit.

 Demonstrations and civil unrest can occur, which has the potential to turn violent.
-As with all large public gatherings please make you way to a safe place if you sense that they of a protesting nature.
+The best travel advice of São Tomé and Principe is, as with all large public gatherings please make you way to a safe place if you sense that they of a protesting nature.
 The demonstrations can impact on local services and transportation.

 Travellers are only able to use their credit cards in a small number of places in the country and ATM machines are non-existent.
 It is recommended that you bring enough cash to last the whole trip however money can withdrawn using travellers cheques and visa cards from the main bank in Sao Tome.

 São Tomé and Principe's International Relations

 São Tomé and Principe consists of two main islands and smaller ones off the coast of Africa and has a rich history with Portugal who settled its convicts in the area in the 1400s.
 With help from slaves from the mainland, the country established sugar plantations and was a main transit line for slaves.

 It gained its independence from Portugal 1975.
 Its main collaborators internationally now are India, Portugal and United States of America, who of which has given military support and training.